 If you cannot guess what the word is, press the button to get some friendly advice from your friend in the filing cabinet:

-Once you think you know the correct answer, type the letters into the Entry Box below the blackboard or click them with the mouse button and the letters move down to the entry box.
-If you were correct, the next anagram appears, otherwise all letters jump back into the blackboard.
+Once you think you know the correct answer, type the letters into the Entry Box below the blackboard, or click them with the mouse button and the letters will move down to the entry box.
+If you are correct, the next anagram appears, otherwise all the letters jump back onto the blackboard.